LYK315/Virtual-Cafe/README.md

 # Virtual Cafe
-This project implements Client-Server Architecture in Java code to simulate Cafe operation and is designed to handle multiple client concurrently .
+This project implements Client-Server Architecture in Java that simulates Cafe operation and is designed to handle multiple client concurrently .

 # Java Version
-JDK 21 is used in this project, so make sure your Java version is up to date if you are running on terminal .
+JDK 21 is used in this project, so make sure your Java version is up to date if to prevent any error while compiling .

-Check your Java and Java Compiler Version :
+To Check your Java and Java Compiler Version :
 ```
 javac --version